Skip to Main Content

 PowerSearch

 If you can't find a free link to an article through PubMed, try the Regis Library PowerSearch.
 Copy the title of the article from the citation and open the Regis College Library homepage in your browser.
-Find the PowerSearch box in the top left corner of the page and paste the article title there.
-Press Search.
+Find the main PowerSearch box, then paste the article title and Search.